Have you read the giant Facebook's latest note entitled" helping make sure you don't miss stories from friends » ?

 This raises the question of where they come from.

 Another problem for companies and Facebook is the arrival of ad blockers: in recent months, blockers such as Purify, Peace or Crystal have been used to block advertising on smartphones and tablets.

 Which solution should be recommended?

-Indeed, the question of whether or not it is necessary for a company to be present on Facebook does not arise because the social network remains essential, it remains essential for any marketing strategy (more information) and quality communication.
+Indeed, the question of whether or not it is necessary for a company to be present on Facebook does not arise because the social network remains essential, it remains essential for any marketing strategy (more info) and quality communication.